United Nations Climate Change Conference: Rotating Principle of the COPs

+List of conferences, presidents and locations

 1995: COP 1, Berlin, Germany

 The first UNFCCC Conference of the Parties took place from 28 March to 7 April 1995 in Berlin, Germany.
+Delegates from 117 Parties and 53 Observer States attended the conference.
+One of the central issues of COP 1 was the adequacy of individual country commitments, resulting in a mandate to begin a process toward individual country action for the period beyond 2000.
+This included strengthening the commitments of Annex I Parties in Article 4.2(a) and (b).

+Delegates also established: a pilot phase for Joint Implementation projects; an agreement that the Permanent Secretariat should be located in Bonn, Germany; and the Subsidiary Bodies.
+Conference delegates did not reach consensus on the Rules of Procedures, and a decision on voting rules was deferred to COP 2.

 1996: COP 2, Geneva, Switzerland

 COP 2 took place from 8–19 July 1996 in Geneva, Switzerland.
 Its ministerial declaration was noted (but not adopted) on 18 July 1996, and reflected a United States position statement presented by Timothy Wirth, former Under Secretary for Global Affairs for the United States Department of State at that meeting, which: